One day in Lucca: practical tips and recommendations on what to see in this beautiful town in Northern Tuscany

-From them, you can catch lovely views over the city and I always recommend starting your day here as they may allow you have glimpses of spots you may then want and explore once you wall walk is done!
+From them, you can catch lovely views over the city and I always recommend starting your day here as they may allow you see spots you may then want and explore once your wall walk is done!

 You can walk or cycle along the walls and the experience is suitable for kids too.

-Another very special landmark in Lucca is ancient Piazza dell’Anfiteatro.
+Another very special landmark in Lucca is the ancient Piazza dell’Anfiteatro.

 This piazza is a lively spot with restaurants and cafes however, it is very easy to see why it is a place like no other.